otrv4/otrv4/otrv4.md

 ```

 The supported fields should not be duplicated, except for the Ed448 public key,
-as a client/device can locally have more than one long-term Ed448 public key.
+as a client can locally have more than one long-term Ed448 public key.
 In
 the case that more than one long-term Ed448 public key is found, the Client
 Profile should be signed with both of them.